help and hope for everyone: individuals or parents, ages 9 to 99

 For Understanding Virtual Learning, and helping parents beat dyslexia, or any other learning problems, I recommend the 2009 book: "Virtual Schools: A Guide to Optimizing Your Child's Education." by Kanna, Gilles, and Culver, New York: Macmillan

-articles to read regarding your child:
+article to read regarding parenting your child with online learning:

 "Frustrated Parents: Creating a Promising Future"